The Light Doctor by Martin Moore-Ede MD PhD

 Natural light

-The concerning problem is that electric light is the tobacco of breat and prostrate cancer.
+The concerning problem is that electric light is the tobacco of breast and prostrate cancer.
 Working all day under bright lights, especially on night shifts, or sleeping with the light on, causes circadian disruption which is linked to many illnesses, metabolic diseases and sleep distruption.
-This is because light at night is known to suppress the production of the pineal hormone, melatonin, and second, melatonin ha powerful effects in suppressing the growth of cancer tumors.
+This is because light at night is known to suppress the production of the pineal hormone, melatonin, and second, melatonin has powerful effects in suppressing the growth of cancer tumours.

-Many of us mostly live indoors in a constant twilight of electric light that is typically 1,000 dimmer during the day than natural sunlight and 1,000 times brighter after dusk than even the brightest moonlight.
+Many of us spend the majority of our time working indoors in a constant twilight of electric light that is typically 1,000 dimmer during the day than natural sunlight and 1,000 times brighter after dusk than even the brightest moonlight.

-When campers are exposed to the much brighter outdoor light levels during the day, anhd the absence of electric light at night, they all synchronised to the same natural day-night cycle.
-Living without electric light or devices enables us to remove harmful electricity from our bodies and tune with Nature's natural rhythm.
+A research project found that campers who are exposed to much brighter outdoor light levels throughout the day, and with an absence of electric light at night, they all synchronised to the same natural day-night cycle.
+Living without electric light or devices enables our bodies to remove harmful electricity and helps us to tune into Nature's nourishing natural rhythm.

 Healthy light

 We all know that the best possible light is Nature's daylight, sunlight and sunshine.
-Soft natural light and warmth on our skin feels good for a reason, it's good for us and as long as we are sensible and don't allow ourselves to burn on a hot sunny day, the more natural daylight we can absorb the better.
+Soft natural light and warmth on our skin feels good for a reason.
+It's good for us and replenishes us.
+As long as we are sensible to not allow ourselves to burn on a hot sunny day, the more natural daylight we can absorb the better.

-Remember that in the old days, fresh air was considered an essential part of the healing process.
-Patients with tuberculosis (TB) were treated in open-air sanatoriums, where fresh air and sunshine were considered essential as most recovered by spending 24 hours a day in fresh air and sunlight.
+Remember that in the old days, fresh air was and sunlight considered an essential part of the healing process.
+Patients with tuberculosis (TB) were treated in open-air sanatoriums, where fresh air and sunshine were considered essential as most recovered by spending most of the day in fresh air and sunlight.
 A practice known as heliotherapy.

-Dynamic carcadian lights are now being introduced to the market that offer the validated spectral recipes required for healthy day, evening and night lighting. which is well worth researching when you understand the concepts detailed in The Light Doctor as well as making the necessary adjustments to enjoy more daylight and more dates with Nature's most beautiful gifts of dawn and dusk.
+Dynamic carcadian lights are now being introduced to the market that offer the validated spectral recipes required for healthy day, evening and night lighting. which is well worth researching when you understand the concepts detailed in The Light Doctor.
+We can also make other necessary adjustments to enjoy more daylight and Nature's most beautiful gifts of dawn every morning and dusk every night.

 Sleep tight